ensdomains/docs/dapp-developer-guide/getting-started.md

 When users want to get a domain for the first time, they must interact with a registrar.
 Registrars are smart contracts that own a domain, and have a defined process for handing out subdomains.
 The registrar a user needs to interact with depends on the domain they want to obtain.
 For example, a user wanting a `.eth` name has to interact with the `.eth` registrar.
 Each registrar defines its own API for name registrations (and renewals, where appropriate).

 At present, there are no libraries for interacting with registrars.
-DApps wishing to do so must interact with the registrar contract using a generic Ethereum library such as web3.js or web3.py.
+DApps wishing to do so must interact with the registrar contract using a generic Ethereum library such as web3.js or web3.py.<br/>
+Read [registering and renewing](https://docs.ens.domains/dapp-developer-guide/registering-and-renewing-names) to know more.

 ### Name Updates